daizoru/node-sampler/README.md

 ## Overview

- Record byte streams/events (eg. twitter, music, IRC, Apache logs..) and play them back (eg. to test or debug an app, reproduce errors, simulate events)

- One the of main features is that you can control the speed speed, very useful to train machine learning algorithms on historic data (eg. Twitter streams)
+ You can record events from nearly everything, store then in a database (for the moment, memory only, but more backends are coming) and play, at any desired speed.

+ This can be very useful if you deal with machine learning algorithms that need to be trained on long time-series (eg. Twitter streams).
+You can also use it to simulate stuff like HTTP request etc..

 ### Current status

   This library is still in development so expect heavy refactoring and sparse documentation until I have more time to settle everything.

+  However it is somehow functional, for basic use or/and fun. check the twitter example :)

 ### Features

   * control the playback speed (slower or faster)
-  * accuspeed scheduler (latency if automatically correct)
+  * accurate scheduler (latency if automatically corrected)
+  * simple API - with unit tests!
+  * basic Twitter example

 ### TODO / Wishlist

-  * support the Stream API (for the moment it is only a basic EventEmitter)
+  * full support the Stream API (still incomplete/non functional)
   * save/export samples (to databases, files..)
   * load/import samples (from APIs, databases, CSVs..)
   * insertion of event at arbitrary timesteps (eg. when working with incomplete time-series)